geo-smart/geo-smart.github.io/README.md

 The way the navigation of the site works is structured in a way that necessitates changing how one tests the site locally.
 Since the `<a>` links that manage site navigation no longer include `.html` extensions, simply opening `index.html` with your browser will not accurately mimic the end user experience.

-Instead, run `python server.py` from the root directory (or `python ../server.py` from the `docs` directory if testing the production version of the site).
+Instead, run `python server.py` from the root directory, or include the `--docs` flag if testing the production version of the site.
+(Alternatively one can also run `python ../server.py` from the `docs` directory to test the production version of the site, since the server operates on relative paths.
+What is important is to be aware that which folder the server is run from matters.)
 Then, navigate to http://localhost:8000/ to view the website.

 The `server.py` code runs with python's `http.server` module and uses a modified version of `SimpleHTTPRequestHandler` in order to handle `<a>` links not including `.html` extensions.